gordonbrander/learn/README.txt

 = Why isn't this theme internationalized? =

 The goal of this theme is to be a starting point that is as conceptually simple as possible.
-I figured when you're just starting out, internationalization is too complex to wrap your head around on top of everything else.
+I figure when you're starting out internationalization is too much to wrap your head around on top of everything else.

-You can add internationalization to it yourself (it's not too difficult).
-Internationalization, or I18n is when you use a programming language to replace sentences and strings of text in the theme with a translation from your own language.
-WordPress supports language packs you can install, making this super easy.
-Learn more about it here <http://codex.wordpress.org/I18n_for_WordPress_Developers>
+Internationalization, or I18n is when you use a programming language to replace strings of text in the theme with a translation from your own language.
+WordPress supports language packs you can install so people of all languages can easily use it.
+Learn more about I18n here <http://codex.wordpress.org/I18n_for_WordPress_Developers>

+As with anything in this theme, you can add internationalization to it yourself (it's not too difficult) and release the results.

 = I found a bug.
 Where can I submit it? =